Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Shift Detection Techniques

-\subsection{Obtaining most anomalous samples}
+\subsection{Obtaining Most Anomalous Samples}

-As our detection framework does not detect outliers but rather aims at capturing top-level shift dynamics, it is not possible for us to decide whether any given sample is in-distribution or out-of-distribution.
+As our detection framework does not detect outliers but rather aims at capturing top-level shift dynamics, it is not possible for us to decide whether any given sample is in- or out-of-distribution.
 However, we can still provide an indication of what typical samples from the shifted distribution look like by harnessing domain assignments from the domain classifier.
-Specifically, we can identify the exemplars which the classifier was most confident in assigning to the target domain.
-Hence, whenever the binomial test signals a statistically significant accuracy deviation from chance, we can use use the domain classifier to obtain the most anomalous samples and present them to the user.
+Specifically, we can identify the exemplars which the classifier was most confident in assigning to the target domain. \sr{Since the domain classifier assigns class-assignment confidence scores to each incoming sample via the softmax-layer at its output, it is easy to create a ranking of samples that are most confidently believed to come from the target domain (or, alternatively, from the source domain).} Hence, whenever the binomial test signals a statistically significant accuracy deviation from chance, we can use use the domain classifier to obtain the most anomalous samples and present them to the user.

-In contrast to the domain classifier, the other shift detectors we propose do not base their shift detection potential on explicitly deciding which domain a single sample belongs to, instead comparing entire distributions against each other.
+In contrast to the domain classifier, the other shift detectors do not base their shift detection potential on explicitly deciding which domain a single sample belongs to, instead comparing entire distributions against each other.
 While we did explore initial ideas on identifying samples which if removed would lead to a large increase in the overall $p$-value, the results we obtained were unremarkable.